solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 The multi-signature authority stages a feature for activation by invoking a new Feature Gate program instruction: `StageFeatureForActivation`.
-This instruction
-expects:
+This instruction expects the Staged Features PDA (defined below) to either exist or be funded with enough rent-exempt lamports to initialize state.
+The processor will allocate, assign, and initialize the account if it does not exist.

+The `StageFeatureForActivation` instruction is structured as follows:

-- Data: The feature ID
+- Data: None
 - Accounts:
+  - Feature account
   - Staged Features PDA: writable
   - Multi-signature authority: signer
-  - Payer: optional signer
+  - System program (required only for initializing)

+Note that features can only be staged in the epoch prior to the target activation epoch.
+This means a feature staged by invoking `StageFeatureForActivation` in epoch `N-1` is scheduled for activation (through the process below) at the end of epoch `N`.
+This is checked by the `Clock` sysvar.

+When a feature is staged for activation, initial stake support is zero.

+#### Staged Features PDA State

-A PDA will be created for each epoch in which features are staged to be activated.
-If no features are staged for a given epoch, that epoch's corresponding PDA is not created.
+A Staged Features PDA will be created for each epoch in which features are staged to be activated.
+If no features are staged for a given epoch, that epoch's corresponding Staged Features PDA will never be initialized and thus will not exist.

 These PDAs will not be garbage collected and can be referenced for historical purposes.

-When the first feature for an epoch is staged, the PDA is created.
-The `StageFeatureForActivation` processor will debit from the payer account enough lamports to allocate the new Staged Features PDA.
-A payer account must be provided for the first staged feature.

-The address of the Staged Features PDA for a given epoch is derived as follows, where `epoch number` is a little-endian `u64`:
+The address of the Staged Features PDA for a given epoch is derived as follows, where `epoch` is a `u64` serialized to eight little-endian bytes:

 ```
-"staged_features" + < epoch number >
+"staged_features" + <epoch>
 ```

 The data for the Staged Features PDA will be structured as follows: